-Lecture 1-3, Lab 0, Units 1-3
+Lecture 1-3, Lab 0, Units 1-3 Grade or P/NP option

 This course is designed to improve the student's photographic skills in the natural environment.
 Emphasis will be on composition, correct exposure, and improved knowledge of photo equipment.
 The subject matter will include various wilderness locations.
 Topics and credits will vary from quarter to quarter, and will be included under this cover title.
 No lab is included in this course.